mikehuntemann/9x16/03-network-attached-media/network-session.md

 content as catalyst of community discussion without the creator, fans talking to eachother

-> "the key is always: start with great content.
-Number one is actually know your audience and use your insights to understand which content is resonating and we are clearly rewarding content that brings people back, which creates this loyalty." > "then nurture your community with live as the best tool (...) and the groups extent the presents of the creator without actually engaging because the fans make the stories for you."
+> "The key is always: start with great content.
+Number one is actually know your audience and use your insights to understand which content is resonating and (...) we are clearly rewarding content that brings people back, which creates this loyalty. (...)
+And then it's really about nurturing it and for that I would say that Live remains as the best tool we have (...) and then we are seeing that Groups is actually a way to extent your presence as a creator beyond the times were you are actually  directly engaging because the fans make the stories for you."
+– [The Future of Video on Facebook and Instagram with Ami McClure][3]

 big audience = revenue share of ad breaks